Know Your Minerals: True Selenite vs Satin Spar

 - Dissolution Test: Selenite minerals will dissolve if left in water for extended periods of time.

 - Perfection Test: While high grades of Selenite and Satin Spar can very pure, no natural stone is free of imperfection.
 Natural stones, even high-quality ones, will have the occasional inclusion or hairline crack.

 Selenite and Satin Spar are both anhydrite minerals.
 All anhydrites will either dissolve or degrade with exposure to water.
 For this reason it's important to take off selenite jewelry prior to washing your hands in any situation where water contact is a risk.
 Angelite is another form of anhydrite that is important to keep dry.

 A note about Selenite Desert Rose

-Desert Rose is formed in wet sand where calcium sulfate rich inflow is balanced by evaporation resulting in the perception of the excess calcium sulfate into a desert rose flower.
+Desert Rose is another form of selenite-like anhydrite and is formed in wet sand where calcium sulfate rich inflow is balanced by evaporation resulting in the perception of the excess calcium sulfate into a desert rose flower.
 This occurs in arid desert regions where the earth and air are dry with little rainwater to dilute the mineral concentrated groundwater.
 Desert rose, unlike the other gypsum mineral discussed in this article contain barite making them harder and more resistant to chemical erosion.
 Desert rose is easy to identify to its unique bladed rose shape.